Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 Chlorine to Salt: How to Convert Your Pool

-Switching your pool water from to saltwater is not rocket science.
+Switching your from chlorine to saltwater is not rocket science.
 People make the switch because it is easier to clean and maintain a saltwater pool.
 The pool water is also mild on the skin, hair, and eyes.

 Saltwater is becoming more popular in recent times.
 Many people are jumping on the trend to convert their pools.
 So, let’s talk about how you too can make the switch in your pool water and what this trend is all about.